-If the damage is less than $400, then only a misdemeanor offense will be charged. charged.
+If the damage is less than $400, then only a misdemeanor offense will be charged.
 Misdemeanor vandalism carries the possibility of time in county jail, probation, community labor, and fines.
-If convicted of a misdemeanor tagging or graffiti offense, there will be additional conditions of probation participation in graffiti cleanup program and fines ranging from $1,000 to $5,000, depending on whether or not this is a first offense.
+If convicted of a misdemeanor tagging or graffiti offense, there will be additional conditions of probation, participation in graffiti cleanup programs and fines ranging from $1,000 to $5,000, depending on whether or not this is a first offense.
 A qualified criminal defense attorney can help you avoid these harsh consequences.

 Possession of Tagging or Graffiti Tools

 The same goes for possession of etching tools, drill bits, glass cutters, spray paint containers (yes, this can even include fire extinguishers).
-But remember, possession of these materials is not enough for a conviction, the prosecution must prove that someone intended to use these materials for tagging.
+But remember, possession of these materials alone is not enough for a conviction because the prosecution must also prove that someone intended to use these materials for tagging.

 Vandalism cases in Los Angeles are aggressively prosecuted and require expert legal representation to defend successfully.
 If you or a loved one is facing vandalism charges, Los Angeles vandalism defense attorney Jerod Gunsberg can help.
 Mr. Gunsberg has experience and expertise in handling both misdemeanor and felony vandalism cases with gang enhancements.